Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Precision Attack

 Also at 1st level, you know how to take advantage of a creature’s weakness.
-Once per turn, if you
+Once per turn, if you have

-(not counting spells), you add a single damage die to the roll; you also gain this benefit on
+advantage on an attack that is not a spell, you add a single damage die to the roll; you also gain this

-disadvantage on DEX checks (including Medium and Large shields).
+DEX checks (including Medium and Large shields).

 Thieves' Cant